 After hiring Jonathan McBride to lead BlackRock’s inclusion and diversity efforts, and Breitfelder and McBride navigated the Parliament ecosystem for several months, BlackRock forged a range of thought partnerships and collaborations.
 That list included authors like Tom Rath, Patty McCord, and Susan Cain, as well as leaders with Pixar, Genentech, GE, OgilvyOne, and Stone Yamashita, as well as a range of entrepreneurs and dynamic Millenial voices within the House of UnCommons that aren’t often heard in the C-suites.
 Using both top down and bottom up strategies and experiments, both senior leaders and hundreds of employees within BlackRock increasingly understand that the company should look very different in the future than it does today.

-Perhaps most significantly, Breitfelder and McBride have ended up developing a partnership and close collaboration with another Member of Parliament Pat Wadors, the CHRO of LinkedIn.
+Perhaps most significantly, Breitfelder and McBride ended up developing a partnership and close collaboration with another Member of Parliament Pat Wadors, the Chief Talent Officer at ServiceNow.
 Wadors is widely considered the most respected HR/talent leader on the west coast, including for her focus and thought leadership on creating cultures of “Belonging”.
-What started within LinkedIn, creating cultures of belonging began to spread rapidly in Silicon Valley as well as beyond, including at BlackRock — surely one of the last places we might expect D&I to be a top strategic priority.
+What started within LinkedIn, creating cultures of belonging began to spread rapidly in Silicon Valley as well as beyond, including at BlackRock — perhaps one of the last places we might expect D&I to be a top strategic priority.

-In addition, coming out of these and many other further conversations, Parliament will publish a book in early 2018 under its Silicon Guild imprint by Patty McCord, the former Chief Talent Officer of NetFlix, and co-author of the NetFlix Culture Deck.
-The book, entitled Powerful, which will be published in early 2018, which will explore how to rethink team and organization cultures to make them more transparent, honest, and inclusive.
+In addition, coming out of these and many other further conversations, Parliament published a book under its Silicon Guild imprint by Patty McCord, the former Chief Talent Officer of Netflix, and co-author of the Netflix Culture Deck.
+The book, entitled Powerful: Building a Culture of Freedom and Responsibility, was published in Jan.
+2018, and explores how to rethink team and organization cultures to make them more transparent, honest, and inclusive.

 That’s the type of thought leadership, validated through action, that Parliament seeks to drive.
 We believe thought leadership only matters if can be acted upon at scale, hopefully in ways that make the world a bit more human.